quipucords/quipucords-ui/CONTRIBUTING.md

          ```
          $ yarn start:stage
          ```
-1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the development branch.
+1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the `main` branch.
 > If any part of the "basic path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
 OR resolve to fix the issue
 > since future updates will be affected by skipping any package update.
 > A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ yarn build:deps` this should contain a listing of the skipped packages.

 ##### Core NPM updates
-1. Clone the repository locally, or bring your fork up-to-date with the development branch.
+1. Clone the repository locally, or bring your fork up-to-date with the `main` branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run
     ```
     $ yarn build:deps-core